betaglot/plantabeta/docs/reference/Move/MoveMetron/MoveProbability.md

 ### Environment

-WallType can modify MotoRisk or RouteRisk.
+WallType can modify MoveRisk or RouteRisk.

 - SlabWall increases Risk of SlipMovement.
 - NoShadowHold